calware/BetterChef/README.md

 - Can be canceled mid-Sear
 ### Configuration Options
 - **Sear Enabled** (bool, default: true) - Enable changes to this skill
-- **Sear Max Distance** (float, default: 22.0f) - The distance Sear should damage targets
+- **Sear Max Distance** (float, default: 22.0) - The distance Sear should damage targets
 - **Sear No Direction Lock** (bool, default: true) - Make Sear remain omnidirectional even during sprint
 - **Sear Factor in Distance when Applying Sear Damage** (bool, default: true) - Factor in distance when applying damage using Sear so that targets closer receive more damage than targets further away
-- **Sear Distance Damage Multiplier** (float, default: 3.0f) - Multiplier of how much damage should scale based on distance (the value here is the maximum damage multiplier one could achieve by being right next to an enemy)
+- **Sear Distance Damage Multiplier** (float, default: 3.0) - Multiplier of how much damage should scale based on distance (the value here is the maximum damage multiplier one could achieve by being right next to an enemy)
 - **Sear Apply Burning Damage Over Time** (bool, default: true) - Make the damage over time modifier for Sear apply additional fire damage for a longer period
-- **Sear Damage Over Time Value** (float, default: 10.0f) - The raw damage value applied on each tick to the Sear burning effect
+- **Sear Damage Over Time Value** (float, default: 10.0) - The raw damage value applied on each tick to the Sear burning effect
-- **Sear Damage Over Time Duration** (float, default: 0.0f) - The duration applied to the Sear burning effect (note: this is a raw DoT duration value, which is *NOT* the amount of seconds the effect will persist for)
+- **Sear Damage Over Time Duration** (float, default: 0) - The duration applied to the Sear burning effect (note: this is a raw DoT duration value, which is *NOT* the amount of seconds the effect will persist for)
 - **Sear Can Cancel** (bool, default: true) - Allow the user to cancel Sear mid-Sear by releasing the skill activation input
+- **Sear Hold Mode** (bool, default: false) - Enabling Sear requires the user hold down the Sear skill input activation (disabling this setting will put Sear into toggle activation mode)
-- **Sear Base Exit Duration** (float, default: 0.4f) - Sear base exit duration
+- **Sear Base Exit Duration** (float, default: 0.4) - Sear base exit duration
-- **Sear Base Flamethrower Duration** (float, default: 3.0f) - Sear base flamethrower duration
+- **Sear Base Flamethrower Duration** (float, default: 3.0) - Sear base flamethrower duration
-- **Sear Tick Damage Coefficient** (float, default: 0.0f) - Sear tick damage coefficient (note: this setting is enabled upon a configured value greater than zero--default is 6)
+- **Sear Tick Damage Coefficient** (float, default: 0) - Sear tick damage coefficient (note: this setting is enabled upon a configured value greater than zero--default is 6)
-- **Sear Tick Frequency** (float, default: 0.0f) - Sear tick frequency (note: this setting is enabled upon a configured value greater than zero--default is 8)
+- **Sear Tick Frequency** (float, default: 0) - Sear tick frequency (note: this setting is enabled upon a configured value greater than zero--default is 8)

 ## Changes to Glaze
 ### Overview